Oil Trading Pivot Points

 Pivot Points as a Oil tool

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
-If the oil market is direction-less ( range bound ) crude oil prices will often fluctuate greatly around this level until a crude oil price breakout develops.
-Oil Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
-This oil indicator is a leading Oil indicator that provides signals of potentially new highs or lows within a given chart time frame.
+If the market is direction-less ( range bound ) prices will often fluctuate greatly around this level until a price breakout develops.
+Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
+This indicator is a leading indicator that provides signals of potentially new highs or lows within a given chart time frame.

 Pivot Points

-Oil Trend Direction: Combined with other Oil Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
-Trades are only taken in direction of the Oil trend.
-Buy trades occur only when the crude oil price is above the central point and sell crude oil trades occur only when the crude oil price is below the central pivot.
+Trend Direction: Combined with other Oil Trading analysis techniquesmethods such as overbought oversold oscillators, volatility measurements, etc., the central point might be useful in determining the general trending direction of the market.
+Trades are only taken in direction of the trend.
+Buy trades occur only when the price is above the central point and sell crude trades occur only when the price is below the center pivot points.

-Oil Trading Price Breakouts: In crude oil price breakouts, a bullish buy oil signal occurs when the crude oil price breaks up through the central point or one of the resistance levels (typically Resistance 1).
-A short sell oil signal occurs when crude oil price breaks down through the central point or one of the support levels (typically Support 1).
+Trading Price Break-outs: In price breakouts, a bullish buy oil signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance Zone 1).
+A short sell oil signal occurs when price breaks down through the center point point or one of the support levels (typically Support Zone 1).

-Oil Trend Reversals: In oil trend reversals, a buy oil signal occurs when the crude oil price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.
+Trend Reversals: In oil trend reversals, a buy oil signal occurs when the price moves towards a support level, gets very near to this point, touches it, or moves only slightly through it, & then reverses and starts moving in the other direction.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4